The Business of Tea

-Our 2018-19 school year kicks off in one of Africa’s best kept secrets: Botswana.
-Diamond-rich and conservation friendly, Botswana has devoted over forty percent of its land to national parks, wildlife reserves, and nature preserves, and during our time here we’ll have ample opportunities to engage in some truly unique project-based learning across all three.
+Diamond-rich and conservation-friendly, Botswana has devoted over forty percent of its land to national parks, wildlife reserves, and nature preserves.
+During their time in-country, students have ample opportunities to engage in some truly unique project-based learning across all three.

-Our 2018-19 school year includes a return to India, a country best known for its innumerable deities, mouth-searing dishes, elaborate weddings, and multicolored sarees.
-Once you venture past these cliches, however, you realize that few places offer as many truly unique experiences to young and eager travelers as India does.
-Instead of Hyderabad, this time around our term will be based out of Mumbai, India’s most populous and multicultural city.
+India is a country known for its innumerable deities, mouth-searing dishes, elaborate weddings, and multicolored sarees.
+Once you venture past these cliches, however, you realize that few places offer as many bold and unique experiences to the travelers willing to seek them out.

 A collection of student and faculty blog posts from the jewel of Southern Asia

-Explore additional media from our 2013 term, including personal reflections, videos, and conversations with guest speakers.View The Media
+Explore additional media from our India terms, including personal reflections, videos, and conversations with guest speakers.View The Media

-Explore additional media from our 2014 term, including personal reflections, videos, and conversations with guest speakers.View The Media
+Explore additional media from our Japan terms, including personal reflections, videos, and conversations with guest speakers.View The Media

 A passion for travel.
 A strong academic record.
 And the desire to improve the world as you experience it.
 If this sounds like you, you just might be our ideal candidate!
 Start your application with a five-minute inquiry form - you never know where you might end up.